Best AI Document Review Tools with Citations (2026)

 9. Scholarcy: Best for high-throughput summarisation (F1 0.911, Schema-Drift 10, H/E 0.13)

-Scholarcy turns any uploaded paper into a structured "flashcard", key concepts, methodology, findings, references, usable for fast triage of an unfamiliar literature.
+Scholarcy turns any uploaded paper into a structured "flashcard" with key concepts, methodology, findings, and references, making it useful for fast triage of an unfamiliar literature.

-Strengths.
-Speed.
-Useful for the screening pass of a literature review where you need to decide which 20 papers from a corpus of 200 are worth reading deeply.
-Browser extension for one-click flashcards from any open PDF.
+Scholarcy's strength is speed.
+It is useful for the screening pass of a literature review where you need to decide which 20 papers from a corpus of 200 are worth reading deeply.
+The browser extension creates one-click flashcards from any open PDF.

-Limits.
-Designed for triage, not depth.
+The limit is depth.
 H/E of 0.13 is acceptable for screening but borderline for any answer that ends up in a thesis.
-No persistent knowledge graph or cross-paper synthesis.
+Scholarcy has no persistent knowledge graph or cross-paper synthesis.

 Capability scores: Q&A 2 · Extraction 3 · Export 3 · Privacy 3 · Integrations 2 · Collaboration 2 · Verification 2 · Pricing 4.